SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 The main controller can be used to provide fundamental information about the drone, as well as control core functionality.

-#### 1. Current State
+#### 1. System State

-The main controller system state gives crucial information about the current state of the drone, which will allow you to determine its velocity, location, as well as when and where to appropriately land the drone.
+The main controller's system state gives crucial information about the current state of the drone, which will allow you to determine its velocity, location, as well as when and where to appropriately land the drone.

 #### 2. Return To Home